aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/resources/documentation/README.md

 ```

 - Make sure that you have assumed an AWS Profile or credentials through AWS Configure or some other means
-- Get your AWS Account Number --> `aws sts get-caller-identity`
-- Bootstrap CDK so that you can build cdk assets --> `cdk bootstrap aws://ACCOUNT-NUMBER/REGION` or `cdk bootstrap` if you are authenticated through aws configure
+- Bootstrap CDK so that you can build cdk assets: `cdk bootstrap`

 - Synthesize the CDK application